|

 the borrower from large increases in the interest rate or

 monthly payment at each adjustment period.
 See cap.
+Personal Property - Any

 property that is not real property or is not permanently